mfontani/prettycrontab/README.md

     echo '* */3 * * * /usr/local/bin/foo --bar >/dev/null 2>&1' | TZ=UTC ./prettycrontab -deltahms -timestamp=false
     1h 55m 16s      /usr/local/bin/foo --bar

+The date/time from which to start displaying which crons will run defaults to "now", but can be overridden via the `-now TIMESTAMP` option.
+The `TIMESTAMP` needs to be in the `2006-01-02T15:04:05MST` format (i.e.:
+`1970-01-01T00:00:00GMT`).

 You can read `prettycrontab --help` and play with the options.

 ## Advanced use